ACAZUMAH/GO2COD_SD_02/README.md

 **If you enter a non-numeric value, the program will prompt you to enter valid numbers.**
 **Division by zero is not allowed, and the program will notify you if you attempt it.**

+## Example
+    ```bash
+    1. Add
+    2. Subtract
+    3. Multiply
+    4. Divide
+    5. Power
+    Enter your choice: 1
+    Enter the first number: 10
+    Enter the second number: 5
+    Answer: 15
+    ```

+## LICENSE
+This project is licensed under the MIT License